shivamg11000/react-learn-todolist/README.md

 # react-learn-todolist
-A todo list app build with reactjs
+A simple todo list app build with reactjs

+Have a look here https://shivamg11000.github.io/react-learn-todolist/